-For Lucy Raverat the pursuit of painting – an activity she has always seen as instinctive, natural, as essential as ‘walking the dog’ - is still anchored in the rhythms and rituals of her everyday life in southern France.
+For Lucy Raverat the pursuit of painting – an activity she has always seen as instinctive, natural, as essential as taking her dog for a walk - is still anchored in the rhythms and rituals of her everyday life in southern France.
 Over the past three years, however, her sense of place as a point of departure has undergone a subtle, distinct transformation.
-In this, her fifth exhibition with Francis Kyle Gallery, Raverat’s sympathetic identification with the congenial topography of the Hérault with its valleys, vineyards, streams and small villages, has given way to a new and more interior approach to landscape in which can also be glimpsed echoes of a wider range of experience, resulting in visions (or statements) of a more meditative, philosophic nature.
+In her most recent work, Raverat’s sympathetic identification with the congenial topography of the Hérault with its valleys, vineyards, streams and small villages, has given way to a new and more interior approach to landscape in which can also be glimpsed echoes of a wider range of experience, resulting in visions (or statements) of a more meditative, philosophic nature.

-Simultaneously with this more ‘fractal’ vision, where elements sometimes infinitely small in scale, as if viewed under a microscope, can appear alongside familiar objects from the quotidian world (as with the child’s boat in Rock Pool), there is in Raverat’s new painting a richer blossoming of colour well suited to the deeper dimension in the work.
+Simultaneously with this more ‘fractal’ vision, where elements sometimes infinitely small in scale, as if viewed under a microscope, can appear alongside familiar objects from the quotidian world, there is in Raverat’s new painting a richer blossoming of colour well suited to the deeper dimension in the work.
 ‘I need an impulse to set me off,’ comments Raverat, ‘which will probably come from the most ordinary circumstance.
 That is just the firelighter and then the painting evolves on its own.’
 The further process is a kind of concentration, with thoughts and planning suspended: ‘I see what I do as a “bringing down”, like a sculpture that is released from a slab of stone or wood.’

 At ease with certain influences lightly absorbed from a variety of cultures and times – from the Chinese Shih-T’ao, prolific master of the tremulous landscape, to the delicate romanticism of Victor Pasmore – Lucy Raverat continues to cultivate a fresh path of her own characterised by an infectious lightness of spirit and a sense of fun and fulfilment, given direction by a sustained pursuit of harmony.